tuyen-cao/react-final-project/README.md

 ![todolist wireframe](screenshot.png "todolist wireframe")

 ## step 1: redux
-using react + redux to build a todo list application. the user can:
+using react + redux to build a todo list application.

+required technologies:
+  - react.js
+  - redux
+    - reducer
+    - actionCreator
+    - connect
+    - Provider
+    - createStore
+    - combineReducers
+    - applyMiddleware
+  - webpack
+  - es6/es2015

+the user can:
 - add new todo:
   input a new content, click the 'Add' button to insert a todo
 - toggle a todo: